vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 433

 water, ratnas, dūrvū, white lotuses &c. should be cast in those kalaśas; Laksmī to be worshipped and prayed to; invoke Nārāyana in the middle kalaśa and worship Nārāyana image: for one year or as long as success is not affected; HV I. 546-552 (from Gar.); (3) on M. śu.
-5, worship Laksmī in jar full of water or on Sālagrāma stone since she came to this world at Visnu's command on that day; Bhujabala-nibandha (p.
+5, worship Laksmī in jar full of water or on Sālagrāma stone since she came to this world at Viṣṇu's command on that day; Bhujabala-nibandha (p.
 363 Ms.) says that worship was with kunda flowers; KT 457, 458; PC 98 says Lakṣmi was to be worshipped on M. śu.
 5, while Sm K 479 provides that Kāma and Rati (Cupid's wife ) were to be worshipped and a great festival (called Vasantotsava was to be held; (4) on Cai. su.
 5 Lakṣmi was to be worshipped; the performer throughout his life is endowed with prosperity; NM p.
 62

 verses 766-768, SmK 9%.
 Sriprāpti vrata(1) HV I. 575 ( quoting one verse from Vi.
 Dh.)